■ Add custom colors for tagging files by registry editing

 Version 3.5 brought color tagging, and you get three colors to play with.
 If you need more colors than that, you need to add them in the registry.
 The instruction file REGISTRY.TXT says that we need to add the new colors under this registry key:

 WARNING: modifying the registry can make your windows unstable.
 However, if you just change values under xplorer² main settings key, the worst that you can do is hose xplorer².
 If you follow the instructions below carefully you should be ok.
 If in doubt — don't do it!
+Here is a REG file with 10 simple tag colors, click to download and double click on it while xplorer² is not running.

 Here are detailed instructions to change the tag colors: